hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ```

 Please note that you need to run the above command from the same working directory as the running monika you want to see/check.
-The '--summary' flag also does not when no other monika process is running.
+The '--summary' flag also will not work when no other monika process is running.

 ## Verbose